nvidia-cosmos/cosmos-predict2/documentations/setup.md

 ### ARM installation
 When using an ARM platform, like GB200, special steps are required to install the `decord` package.
 You need to make sure that [NVIDIA Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-sdk/download) is downloaded in the root of the repository.
-The installation will be handled by the Conda scripts of Dockerfile.
+The installation will be handled by the Conda scripts or Dockerfile.
 ### Option 1: Conda environment

 Please make sure you have a Conda distribution installed ([instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)).